SkiTles55/SP-EFT-ProfileEditor/README.md

 * Multilingual, with the ability to edit localization
 * Automatic backups every time you save your profile

 ## Starting from version 1.6, relative paths to server files have been added to the PEOptions configuration file.
-By changing them, you can try to edit the profile on an unsupported server (success is not guaranteed !!!). ##
+By changing them, you can try to edit the profile on an unsupported server (success is not guaranteed !!!).
+Version 1.7 paths differ slightly from previous versions.##

+Version 1.6 and Earlier
 ```json
 "FilesList": {
     "file_globals": "Aki_Data\\Server\\eft-database\\db\\globals.json",